lmnr-ai/lmnr-ts/README.md

         // ask Laminar to check for a pre-defined event.
         // In this example the event will be called correctness,
-        // and the value will be determined by calling the "myCorrectnessEvaluator" pipeline span.evaluateEvent(
+        // and the value will be determined by calling the "myCorrectnessEvaluator" pipeline
+        //
+        // the last argument to the function represents the inputs to the evaluator pipeline span.evaluateEvent(
             'correctness',
             'myCorrectnessEvaluator',